-BlackLine's approximately 1,814 employees worldwide contribute their unique talents, experience and backgrounds to help our customers move to modern accounting.
-We are committed to driving a culture of inclusion and innovation through our programs designed to attract, develop, retain, and engage exceptional talent as part of our Think, Create, Serve ethos.
+BlackLine's approximately 1,750 employees worldwide contribute their unique talents, experience, and backgrounds to inspire, power, and guide digital finance transformation.
+We are committed to driving a culture of inclusion and innovation through our programs designed to attract, develop, retain, and engage exceptional talent aligned with our values of Think, Create, Serve, and Deliver.